sam-wagner/GNLP/README.md

 !
 OPT_TYPE      =   OPTIMIZATION TYPE TO BE USED, OPTIONS ARE:
 !
 GEN, HYB_COBYLA, HYB_CONMIN, HYB_UNCMIN,
 !
 CHARACTER WITH A LENGTH OF 30

 !
-SEED          =   SEED VALUE FOR THE RANDOM NUMBER GENERATOR, !
-SHOULD BE STARTED WITH A NEGATIVE INTEGER !
-VALUE, INTEGER
-!
 !
 OUTPUTS:
 !
 FITNESS_MIN   =   ARRAY OF MINIMUM FITNESS VALUES FOR EACH